chaoer/sadc/README.md

 The general format for training the included models is to run `python main.py --config=<config file name>`.

+Example config files can be found in the configs directory.

 ### Testing

+Each model has its own testing code in the eval directory.
+These are python scripts that include the saved model folder and data file as variables in the first few lines.

 ### Debugging

+In the configs files, there is the option `save_output`.
+When this is set to true, the first image of every 500th batch will be saved during training in order to monitor training progress and diagnose any problems quickly.